Deciding whether an investment is worthwhile

 What’s your edge?

 In financial or startup investing, the edge is often your ability to evaluate the risk.
-You might understand that a certain execution in a certain product in a certain market carries lower risk than others believe.
-This is an edge, though it is a rare one, in part because even experts are bad at evaluating risk (and the majority of VC funds lose money, and Angel investors are even worse).
+You might understand that a certain execution in a certain product in a certain market carries lower risk than others know.
+This is an edge, though it is a rare one, in part because even experts are bad at evaluating risk (and the majority of VC funds lose money, and Angel investors are worse).

 More likely it’s something special about your execution.
 I’m avoiding the word “unique,” because although it’s great if you’re truly unique in some way, this is rare, and in fact unnecessary.
 You should, however, leverage your strengths so that you have an edge, despite also being worse in most other areas.